sarvechqadir/Self-harm-detection/README.md

 1. Work on more ground truth annotations by youth to include more data.
 2. Perform with different BERT models as suggested by different research i.e DistilBERT, ALBERT, RoBERTa, and DistilRoBERTa, and check for performance.
 3. Research and work on more approaches for in-context learning.
-4. Comparative analysis of working of different models on different kinds of datasets such as posts, tweets, comments, and private conversations to finalize a perfect model for each specific situation.
+4. Comparative analysis of working different models on different kinds of datasets such as posts, tweets, comments, and private conversations to finalize a perfect model for each specific situation.
+5. A BERT "cased" model preserves the original case of the text, which can be beneficial for tasks where case information carries important signals, such as Named Entity Recognition (NER), look at Capitalized texts to understand the context and responses.

 # Resources
 **Dataset**: [https://www.kaggle.com/datasets/nikhileswarkomati/suicide-watch/data](https://www.kaggle.com/datasets/nikhileswarkomati/suicide-watch/data)